 Amortization of intangible assets is similar to depreciation, which is the spreading out of the cost of the firm’s assets over the period of its lifetime.
-The main difference between amortization and depreciation is that the prior is used in case of intangible assets and the other one is used in case of tangible assets.
+The main difference between amortization and depreciation is that the prior is used in the case of intangible assets and the other one is used in the case of tangible assets.

 - Let us consider the case of a business organization, say Company ABC, which buys a patent for $ 15,000 for a period of 15 years.
 So the company can utilize the patent for the benefit of it for 15 years and the total value of the patent, which is $ 15,000, is amortized over the time of 15 years.

 - So the Company ABC will amortize an expense of $ 1,000 each year and deduct that value from the value of the patent on its balance sheet every year.

 - In this manner, the total value of the patent is expensed by the method of amortization during the patent’s useful life.

 Example # 2 (Patent becomes worthless after some years)

 - There can be cases, where the useful life of the patent owned for 15 years does not actually count up to 15 years.